Common name: Trembling aspen, quaking aspen, trembling poplar

 Leaf close-up: James St. John, via Wikimedia Commons

-Fall colour: Coconino National Forest, via Wikimedia Commons
+Fall colour-sunny: Coconino National Forest, via Wikimedia Commons

 Map: U.S. Geological Survey, via Wikimedia Commons